CarvingIT/hierarchies/README.md

 config/hierarchies.php can be edited to adjust two settings.
     1. base_path
+    2. fontawesome_path that is relative to the document root of your application
-    2. middleware[s] that apply to this module.
+    3. middleware[s] that apply to this module.